schoolwidelabs/sensor-immersion/magnetometer_metal_detector.md

 When you are done, **put your answer and a screenshot of your final code in the google form**

 Congratulations, you're done!

+When you start, you might be told to "tilt to fill".
+If so, tilt the microbit around until all the lights are on.
+Here is a video: https://support.microbit.org/support/solutions/articles/19000008874-calibrating-the-micro-bit-compass

 **Fill out the final question in the google form**